 Anxiety You may feel on edge regularly, experience heightened senses, experience panic attacks, feeling a persistent or regular sense of unease, fear and/or dread and racing thoughts.

-Loss, grief and bereavement Loss can come in many different forms, such as: loss of a loved person or animal, loss of a job, loss of hope, loss of a possibility or imagined future or outcome, loss of an unborn child, loss of faith, loss of a relationship.
-We can feel understandable grief for these losses which at times may feel overwhelming, isolating and difficult to manage.
+Loss, grief and bereavement We can experience loss in many different ways; through death, loss of a job, loss of hope, loss of security and safety, loss of faith, loss of a relationship.
+We feel grief for these losses which may feel overwhelming and isolating.

-Relationships - Relationships are key, this includes the relationship we have with our self, as well as our family, friends, partners, colleagues and the wider world.
-How we relate to ourselves can often impact and reflect the way we relate and experience relationships with others.
-I can work with you to gain clarity and understanding about the relationship you have with yourself as well as other relationships within your life.* Please note I do not provide couple counselling, I see clients on an individual basis.
+Relationships How we relate to ourselves can often impact and reflect the way we relate and experience relationships with others.
+I can work with you to gain clarity and understanding about the relationship you have with yourself as well as other relationships within your life.* Please note I do not provide couples counselling.